 A violinist can feel a bit overwhelmed when he or she first gets an instrument, but soon the music draws him or her in a way that only brings benefits.
 Violinists have a tool to express feeling and emotion in their hands; art and music are all connected to our emotions.
 Every experience in our lives can affect our artistic expression, which brings meaning to it.
-When playing the instrument is a way for you to speak whatever you want the audience to hear, and whoever is watching is the moment to connect with that person.
+Playing the instrument is a way for you to speak whatever you want the audience to hear, and whoever is watching in the moment can connect with the player.

 Top 5 best Violinists